Strumenta/antlr-kotlin/README.md

 ## License

-Users of this project can choose which license to apply: either the Apache License 2 or the BSD 3-Clause License.
+Consumers of this project may choose the most appropriate license: either the Apache License 2.0, or the 3-Clause BSD License.

 The licenses are alternatively.